We blend world-class coaching with a friendly and inviting traditional camp setting to guide girls to discover their greatness on and off the field.

 The Academy’s innovative coaching approach provides each athlete with consistent, individualized instruction.

-The goal of our soccer program is to meet every player where she is and to challenge her to work harder, faster, and with more precision on the ball—so that she develops and returns home to contribute to her team with more ability and passion.
+The goal of our soccer program is to meet every player where she is and to challenge her to work harder, faster, and with more precision on the ball—so that she develops and returns home to contribute to her team with more ability, confidence and passion.

 Athletes receive ongoing instruction and frequent feedback from the 16+ coaches who are on the field at every session.
 Athletes have a ball at their feet during a large part of every session and get hundreds, and, sometimes, thousands of touches a day.
 Coaches focus on fundamentals like ball control, passing, shooting, and first touch; as well as more advanced attacking and defending techniques.
 Regardless of ability, every player is pushed to the edge of her game so she improves as much as possible.

 At the beginning of the week, all athletes are placed into one of our five training groups.
 Each training group of approximately 25-30 players works with the same 4-5 coaches throughout the week.
 These coaches, led by a Master Coach, provide each player with consistent instruction and individualized skill development.
 Both coaches and players benefit from getting to know one another, and they form meaningful relationships, which, combined with an elite training environment, yield extraordinary results.
 Over the past two summers, 98% of BSA athletes have reported improvement in their soccer.